darakeon/dfm/CONTRIBUTING.md

 - `mail`: e-mail sending;
 - `language`: translations;
 - `publish`: automated publishing pieces;
+- `accessibility`: changes to make interface more accessible to everyone

 The body of the message is the part where the details go, if they are necessary.
 To make readability easier, it must have no more than 72